SummaryRead the full fact sheet

 It is a good idea to put plans in place ahead of time to cover you in case you get seriously ill or injured and you are not able to make decisions about your care.

-If you have a condition such as diabetes or arthritis that may require a high level of support in the future, talk to your family about it.
+If you have a condition that may require a high level of support in the future, talk to your family about it.
 If they know what to expect, they can plan their response and make sure they have the resources to help support you when the time comes.

 Advance care planning

 Advance care planning is a process that can help those supporting you know what level of healthcare and the quality of life you would want if, for some reason, you are unable to join in the discussions.

 Having the conversation and writing down your wishes for future care will help the person you choose to make decisions for you feel more comfortable about the decisions they make on your behalf.

 For more information see the section on advance care plans.

 Balancing independence and support

 Most people prefer to live independently in their own homes for as long as possible.
 Some people may do so with the assistance of a partner, family, friend or volunteer support, while others may access home support services.
 Others may move into an aged care home for help with day-to-day tasks and ongoing care.
 Whatever your situation, your needs may change as you get older.

 If you are having trouble looking after yourself and keeping up with all of the things that need to be done around the house you may be able to access support from family members, friends or neighbours.